 Whatever your mission - achieving better outcomes, serving more clients, improving internal collaboration, delivering service more effectively, better reporting, reducing administrative burden - we'll take you there!

-Well-designed, well-deployed and well-suported, Penelope - our SaaS Client Information Management Software Solution - will empower your nonprofit organization to achieve it's vision.
+Well-designed, well-deployed and well-supported, Penelope - our cloud-based client information management system - will empower your nonprofit organization to achieve its vision.
 Our knowledgeable and experienced nonprofit specialists understand your challenges, your headaches and your goals.
-We work closely and respectfully with your agency to deploy and support your solution so that you can spend more time helping individuals, families and communities and less time duplicaitng effort, pushing paper, compiling reports and chasing information.
+We work closely and respectfully with your agency to deploy and support your solution so that you can spend more time helping individuals, families and communities and less time duplicating effort, pushing paper, compiling reports and chasing information.

 By the time Judith Cross was in her early twenties, she knew she wanted to become a social worker.

 Now the Chief Executive Officer at Relationships Australia South Australia (RASA), Cross was initially inspired to enter the social services field after witnessing some family members go through difficult periods in their personal lives.